Yzc20060417/Multi-Factor-Equities-Investing/README.md

 Finally, before I end this Readme, I recommend some nice resources for the team to get to know more about factors investing:

 ### 1. WorldQuant Brain Platform
 Where I get all the factors and commonly used operators logic from.
-Read the 'Learn' part of the platform (Especially the Sperators section) before you read the notebook 'Factors Pool'.
+Read the 'Learn' part of the platform (Especially the Operators section) before you read the notebook 'Factors Pool'.

 ### 2. Two Sigma Venn
 A nice place to learn about factors investing and how to resolve returns of a portfolio using factors.
 (Their 'Lens') Also their podcast provides useful insights.